andrasq/node-k-profiler/Readme.md

 Api
 ---

-Including `@progresskinvey/profiler` automatically installs signal handlers for SIGUSR1 and SIGUSR2 to capture execution traces and heap snapshots, respectively.
+Including `k-profiler` automatically installs signal handlers for SIGUSR1 and SIGUSR2 to capture execution traces and heap snapshots, respectively.

-    var kprofiler = require('@progresskinvey/profiler');
+    var kprofiler = require('k-profiler');

 ### profiler.install( )

 Respond to SIGUSR1 and SIGUSR2 events by writing process traces or heap snapshots, respectively.
-The signal handlers are installed automatically when `@progresskinvey/profiler` is included.
+The signal handlers are installed automatically when `k-profiler` is included.
 Use `uninstall()` to not respond to signals.

 ### profiler.uninstall( )